frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/product-page.md

 If you have an Item that has multiple variants, for example, Apple iPhone XR with different colors and storage sizes, you can create a Template Item.

-Click on **Edit in full page** button to open the Item form.
-Scroll down to the Variants section and enable **Has Variants** and add the attributes in the attributes table.
+Go to the Variants section and enable **Has Variants** and add the attributes in the attributes table.

 ![Item with Variants](/docs/assets/img/website/item-with-variants.png)
 *Item with Variants*